klaudiosinani/taskbook/readme.md

 ### List Items

-To list a group of items where each item complies with a specif number of attributes, use the `--list`/`-l` option followed by the desired attributes.
+To list a group of items where each item complies with a specific set of attributes, use the `--list`/`-l` option followed by the desired attributes.
 Board names along with item traits can be considered valid listing attributes.
 For example to list all items that belong to the default `myboard` and are pending tasks, the following could be used;

 ```
 $ tb -l myboard pending